-The Australian National University (ANU) is a world-leading university situated in the centre of Canberra.
+The Australian National University (ANU) is unlike any other university in Australia.

 Founded in 1946, in a spirit of post-war optimism, our role was to help realise Australia’s potential as the world recovered from a global crisis.

 That vision, to support the development of national unity and identity, improve our understanding of ourselves and our neighbours, and provide our nation with research capacity amongst the best in the world, and education in areas vital for our future, has been our mission ever since.

 Today, we work not only to ensure our national prosperity, but to help Australia to tackle the complex challenges facing humanity, like the climate crisis and global pandemics.

 We are trusted by Australia to lead.
 We lead with foresight and a commitment to making our world a better place, as a diverse and dynamic community that inspires minds and different perspectives.

 ANU has a responsibility, as the national university, to be a university that Australia trusts.
 This means we are a community that is inclusive and open to all people who have the talent and passion to succeed, regardless of their background.
 Our campus is one that seeks to reflect our nation and our region.